galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Obtain Environmental Data

-The `WorldClim Bioclims` module will provide a ratser with environmental variations from online sources.
+The `WorldClim Bioclims` module will provide a raster with environmental variations from online sources.
 The Variables are mostly about temperature and precipitations.
 This will later be associated with the occurrences data.
 The raster is composed of environmental info.
 Each layer of the raster contain a climatic variable; going from BIO1 = Anual mean temperature, to BIO19 = Precipitation of Coldest Quarter.

 > To load these data you can either: